Why Do Golf Balls Break Towards Water? (Explained)

 Older courses make it easier for players to spot the natural slope, but newer ones are a bit of a gamble.

-Some other factors may be at play, such as using a wet golf ball, or the course recently had some aerification done.
+Some other factors may be at play, such as using a wet golf ball or the course recently having some aerification done.
 Wait, a wet golf ball?
 Does water affect the shot, then?

 Not exactly.
 The reasoning is that golf balls can develop micro-fractures on their water-proof surfaces after being struck so many times, allowing water to seep in.

-And without aerification, golf greens can die out despite regular watering and trimming.
+And without verification, golf greens can die out despite regular watering and trimming.
 So, unfortunately, we’ll all have to deal with pesky terrain altercations in the long run.

 Not necessarily.
-We both know how difficult putting simply is.
-A proper putt needs several things, such as good posture and which angle the putter is tilted.
+We both know how difficult putting is.
+A proper putt needs several things, such as good posture and the angle at which the putter is tilted.

-Generally, a ball will go straight if it’s hit nice and square, making it easier for golfers to predict which way their ball will end up.
+Generally, a ball will go straight if it’s hit nice and square, making it easier for golfers to predict how their ball will end up.

 A major technique we should consider mastering is how we grip our clubs.

-In short, we have to position our hands in such a way that a straight line passes from the shaft through our wrists and into our arms.
+In short, we have to position our hands so that a straight line passes from the shaft through our wrists and into our arms.
 In this position, we’ll have the control we need to hit the ball just right.

 And now, for posture.

 A good form of practice is understanding what your neutral spine posture is.
-This can be done by looking at ourselves in a mirror, or getting a photo of what’s really going on when we position for a hit.
+This can be done by looking at ourselves in a mirror or getting a photo of what’s really going on when we position ourselves for a hit.

 Another big factor when putting is finding the right pace to hit your ball with.
 Think of holding our arms like a pendulum, with most of the weight at the bottom of the club.
 Our backswing should equal our forward swing.